prioritizr/prioritizr/docs/reference/add_ref_point_approach.md

 ## References

-Jaimes AL, Saúl ZM, and Coello Coello CA (2009) *An introduction to multiobjective optimization techniques* in Optimization in Polymer Processing.
+López Jaimes A, Zapotecas Martínez S, and Coello Coello CA (2009) *An introduction to multiobjective optimization techniques* in Optimization in Polymer Processing.
 Eds Gaspar-Cunha A and Covas JA.
 Nova Science Publishers Inc, New York, United States.

 Wierzbicki AP (1980) *The use of reference objectives in multiobjective optimization* in Multiple criteria decision making theory and